JeffersonLab/drand48/README.md

 of Xi are set to the arbitrary value 0x330E .

 The initializer function seed48() sets the value of Xi to the 48-bit value specified in the argument array.
-The seed can be seed with the 48-bit seed split into four 12-bit chunks, or a 48-bit int.
+The seed can be set with the 48-bit seed split into four 12-bit chunks, or as a 48-bit int.

-The low-order 16 bits of Xi are set to the low-order 16 bits of seed16v[0].
-The mid-order 16 bits of Xi are set to the low-order 16 bits of seed16v[1].
-The high-order 16 bits of Xi are set to the low-order 16 bits of seed16v[2].

-There is are functions savern12() and savern48() that returns the current random number seed.
+There are functions savern12() and savern48() that returns the current random number seed.